ChadBlickenstaff/ai-workflow-library/README.md

 A collection of reusable AI workflows, prompts, and knowledge management systems for GTM execution.

-Rather than treating AI as a collection of isolated prompts, this repository documents repeatable workflows that combine AI with structured thinking, operational systems, and human judgment.
+These workflows document practical approaches to integrating AI into research, planning, writing, and operational decision-making.
+They emphasize repeatable systems that combine AI with structured thinking and human judgment rather than isolated prompts or one-off automations.

 ---